jiuliwei/AppleScript_to_automatically_sync_Safari_from_Chrome/README.md

 # AppleScript_to_automatically_sync_Safari_from_Chrome
 - This script fixes [Aneureka's sync-from-chrome-to-safari](https://gist.github.com/Aneureka/41e4ee6ecb797bc97d20a44927d3dcbe) and adds new functionality to reset bookmarks.
 - Bookmarks imported from chrome to safari will only add new bookmarks, but will not delete old bookmarks.
-- This script first resets safari bookmarks to empty, and then imports bookmarks, passwords and history from chrome.
+- This script first resets safari bookmarks to empty(the maximum is 20, but you can motidy it), and then imports bookmarks, passwords and history from chrome.
 - You can use cron to create a task and run the script once a day to keep safari consistent with chrome.

 Here is an [example](https://towardsdatascience.com/a-step-by-step-guide-to-scheduling-tasks-for-your-data-science-project-d7df4531fc41#:~:text=towardsdatascience.com-,cron%20for%20Linux/macOS,-In%20macOS%2C%20you) of setting up automated tasks/jobs in macOS & Linux.